Skip to main content

 An appropriate level of IGF-1 signaling is considered to be anti-apoptotic and pro-survival for cardiomyocytes, and it can promote a state of “physiological hypertrophy” (healthy muscle growth) as opposed to the “pathological hypertrophy” seen in disease.

-Studies in animal models of have shown that treatment with GHSs can improve left ventricular ejection fraction and attenuate the deleterious remodeling process.
+Studies in animal models of heart failure have shown that treatment with GHSs can improve left ventricular ejection fraction and attenuate the deleterious remodeling process.
 This is achieved through a combination of mechanisms, including reducing inflammation, inhibiting fibrosis (scar tissue formation), and improving the contractile function of individual heart cells.

 This demonstrates a potential for these peptides to actively participate in the healing and recovery of the myocardium, a function that lies outside the scope of most traditional cardiac medications, which are primarily aimed at reducing the heart’s workload or managing symptoms.